KirillRed/No-spoiler-extension/README.md

 After that, unarchive the file to the folder of your choice.

-Then, go to the extension manager in your browser.
-You can click [this link](chrome://extensions/) for most browsers or go to it manually.
-Then, in some browsers, you should turn on the "Developer mode" in the top right corner.
+Then, go to the extension manager in your browser (`chrome://extensions/` for Chrome, `opera://extensions` for Opera, `edge://extensions/` for Edge, etc).
+Then, in some browsers, you have to turn on the "Developer mode" in the top right corner.
 Then, click "Load unpacked" and select the folder to which you installed our extension.
 That's it!
 Enjoy our extension!

 ![Setup](./screenshots/setup.png)